legertom/prompter/README.md

 # Promptitude
-Promptitude is a job board for posting and finding jobs related to writing prompts for AI.
+Promptitude is a list of prompts and materials related to writing prompts for AI.
 It is built using Ruby 3.1.0 and Rails 7, and is open-source for others to contribute to.

 ## Installation
 To install and run Promptitude locally, follow these steps: